microsoft/code-with-engineering-playbook/docs/continuous-delivery/gitops/secret-management/secret-management-gitops.md

 ## Encrypted secrets in git repositories

-In this approach, secrets are manually encrypted by developers using a public key and the custom Kubernetes controller running in the target cluster can only decrypt the key.
+In this approach, Developers manually encrypt secrets using a public key, and the key can only be decrypted by the custom Kubernetes controller running in the target cluster.
 Some popular tools for his approach are [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets), [Mozilla SOPS](https://github.com/mozilla/sops)

 All the secret encryption tools share the following: